indhuvisu/python-session-exercise/README.md

 # python-session-exercise
-A project which have examples for advanced python topics
+A project which has example code for advanced python topics